 Most PLCs today have I/O modules designed to accept RTD or thermocouple signals directly.
 If using a temperature transmitter, I/O modules that accept 4-20 mA or 0-10V are often used to bring the signals into the controller.

 Temperature Sensing + Ladder Logic

 For temperature sensing using Ladder Logic, we can look back at an earlier example.
-Remember our freezer full of frozen fish from the Basic Instructions in Ladder Logic chapter?
+Remember our freezer full of frozen fish from the Basic Instructions in Ladder Logic section?
 If not, no biggie, we were just using a temperature sensor to monitor the temperature of our fish freezer.
 To do so, we used a CLICK PLC and a compare contact.
 The temperature sensor’s output produces an analog signal that is wired into the thermocouple module of the PLC.
 The CPU will convert this raw signal into degrees Fahrenheit and store it into DF16.
 Using the Compare contact instruction below, we compare our actual Freezer Temperature (DF16) to the constant 32, which represents 32 degrees Fahrenheit.

 Click on image to view larger or click here.

 An Out coil is then programmed from our Compare contact and will provide the signal that is wired to the external Alarm Horn.
 If the temperature of the freezer reads greater than 32 degrees, an alarm will sound to alert us that the frozen fish will soon thaw and spoil.